Looking for support for your finance function? Book a time with an expert.

 For example, if a furniture store generates $200,000 in revenue with a COGS of $160,000, its COGS ratio would be 80%

-This foundational formula requires careful inventory management and consistent valuation methods to ensure accurate results.
+This formula requires careful inventory management.
+You also need to use consistent valuation methods to ensure the most accurate results.

 Components of COGS